cshum/imagor/docs/docs/filters.md

 Renders a text overlay onto the image with full multi-line and Pango font support.

 - `text` — the text to render.
 Supports URL query-encoding and `b64:` prefix for [base64url](https://developer.mozilla.org/en-US/docs/Glossary/Base64#url_and_filename_safe_base64) encoding to safely pass arbitrary unicode or multi-word strings.
-- `font` — Pango font description with hyphens as space separators, e.g. `sans-bold-24` for `sans bold 24`, `monospace-18` for `monospace 18`.
-Font size is in points; at the default 72 DPI, 1pt = 1px.
 - `x` — horizontal position:
   - Positive number indicates position from the left, negative from the right
   - Number followed by `p` e.g. `20p` means percentage of image width